The Definitive 6-Step Guide to Strategy Implementation

 - If we deliver all of our focus areas, will we reach our vision?

 - Will our values help or hinder us along the way?

 - If you're green across the board, it's time to go ahead and launch your strategic plan - check out our tips for the best way to do that here.

-You might notice that we haven’t covered the bottom layer of our strategy house yet: goals.
-That’s because part of the strategy implementation process should be about empowering people throughout the organization to come up with their own goals.
-Now that you’ve got a solid foundation in place, the risks of that process are greatly diminished and will help you gain momentum and buy into your strategic plan.
+You might notice that we haven't covered the bottom layer of our strategy house yet: projects and KPIs.
+That's because part of the strategy implementation process should be about empowering people throughout the organization to come up with their own projects.
+Now that you've got a solid foundation in place, the risks of that process are greatly diminished and will help you gain momentum and buy into your strategic plan.

 Step #3: Define KPIs

 Step 3 of our guide to strategy implementation requires you to define your KPIs.
 Key performance indicators are one of the oldest management tools around - because they work.
 They keep you honest about your progress, and focused on your outcomes.
 They need to become your beacons for implementing strategy.
 Here are a few tips when it comes to coming up with your own - and some examples of KPIs that we use in our SaaS business.